USB: Cabling

-USB bridge cables
+USB bridge "cables"

-USB bridge cables, or data transfer cables can be found within the market, offering direct PC to PC connections.
-A bridge cable is a special cable with a chip and active electronics in the middle of the cable.
-The chip in the middle of the cable acts as a peripheral to both computers and allows for peer-to-peer communication between the computers.
-The USB bridge cables are used to transfer files between two computers via their USB ports.
+Two computers (hosts) can easily be connected through a USB‑C cable, but before Type‑C hosts could not be connected to each other with common USB cables.
+USB bridge "cables", or data transfer cables, can be found within the market, offering direct PC to PC connections.
+A bridge "cable" is actually an electronic device that appears as a USB peripheral device to each of the connected hosts, allowing peer-to-peer communication between the computers.
+Such USB bridge cables are used to transfer files between two computers via their USB ports.

 Popularized by Microsoft as Windows Easy Transfer, the Microsoft utility used a special USB bridge cable to transfer personal files and settings from a computer running an earlier version of Windows to a computer running a newer version.
 In the context of the use of Windows Easy Transfer software, the bridge cable can sometimes be referenced as Easy Transfer cable.

 Many USB bridge / data transfer cables are still USB 2.0, but there are also a number of USB 3.0 transfer cables.
-Despite USB 3.0 being 10 times faster than USB 2.0, USB 3.0 transfer cables are only 2 - 3 times faster given their design.
+Despite USB 3.0 being ten times as fast as USB 2.0, USB 3.0 transfer cables are only two to three times as fast given their design.

 The USB 3.0 specification introduced an A-to-A cross-over cable without power for connecting two PCs.
 These are not meant for data transfer but are aimed at diagnostic uses.

 Dual-role USB connections

 USB bridge cables have become less important with USB dual-role-device capabilities introduced with the USB 3.1 specification.
 Under the most recent specifications, USB supports most scenarios connecting systems directly with a Type-C cable.
 For the capability to work, however, connected systems must support role-switching.
-Dual-role capabilities requires there be two controllers within the system, as well as a role controller.
-While this can be expected in a mobile platform such as a tablet or a phone, desktop PCs and laptops often will not support dual roles.
+Dual-role capability requires there be two controllers within the system, as well as a role controller.
+While this can be expected in a mobile platform such as a tablet or a phone, desktop PCs and laptops often do not support dual roles.

 Power

-Upstream USB connectors supply power at a nominal 5V DC via the V_BUS pin to downstream USB devices.
+Upstream USB connectors supply power at a nominal 5 V DC via the V_BUS pin to downstream USB devices.